 We are very proud of our many modern language pupils who each year continue to progress their study of languages at third-level institutions.
 These pupils have found a love of languages and an understanding of their importance.
 They pursue a variety of options, either as a pure language student, as a student combining a foreign language with another discipline (popular options include Law with German, Law with French, a language and Business) or as a student taking a modular course in a language alongside her studies.

-We also have a new Twitter account that we will use to share useful information with our students @ModLang_at_Alex.
+We also have a Twitter account that we use to share useful information with our students @ModLang_at_Alex.